baden03/print-o-matic/readme.txt

 == Changelog ==

-= 1.7.14 =
-* Fixed issue with print in Firefox
-* Fully tested with WordPress 5.7.0

-= 1.7.13 =
+= 2.0 =
-* Fixed issue with print in Safari
+* complete re-write using new print-elements method by [@szepeshazi](https://github.com/szepeshazi/print-elements)
-* Fully tested with WordPress 5.6.0
+* fully tested with WordPress 5.8.2

 = 1.7.12 =
 * Fully tested with WordPress 5.2.1